-With Tech Elevator’s Income Share Agreement (ISA), you pay $0 in tuition until you’re hired and earning at least $40,000 per year.
-There are no income or credit score requirements, so regardless of your current financial situation, you’re eligible to attend Tech Elevator under the ISA tuition plan.
+With an ISA, you pay a deposit of $2,000 and then you pay $0 for your career training until after you’ve got a job making $40,000 per year!
+There are no income or credit score requirements, so regardless of your current financial situation, you’re eligible to attend Tech Elevator's Full-Time program under the ISA tuition plan.

 Before You Receive A Job